Wegmans: Accolades and fan base

 Wegmans has received much media attention for its customer fan base, organic food, hot food bar, the depth of its food selection, and employee happiness.
 Food Network recognized it with its award for Best Grocery Store in 2007.
 Consumer Reports subscribers voted Wegmans the top grocery store in 2017; it has held the top spot since 2006.
 It was also profiled as part of the "Here Are The Jobs" segment on MSNBC's PoliticsNation on July 6, 2012.
 In 2016, Market Force surveyed over 10,000 grocery store shoppers nationwide, and Wegmans was rated "America's favorite grocery store".

-Wegmans has a loyal fan base of customers who have received recognition for their devotion, who have lined up overnight in the thousands for a new store opening, regularly write "love letters" to the store to ask for one to open in a region not presently served, and in Northborough, Massachusetts, high school students staged a musical about the store.
+Wegmans has attracted a strong customer base.
+At some openings, thousands of customers line up overnight.
+Some customers have also written "love letters" to the store, requesting that stores open in areas not yet served by the chain.
+In Northborough, Massachusetts, high school students staged a musical about the store.
 The store's fans have their own Twitter hashtag "#Wegmania" and Tumblr blog.

 Wegmans has also been compared to Florida-based grocery store Publix, another regional grocer.
 Both stores also feature bakeries, hot-food sections, and in-house brands.
 Additionally, both stores have also been featured in Fortune magazine as one of the top 25 companies to work with.